Appearance

 Contracts are deployed through manual GitHub Actions workflows.
 This keeps private deploy keys and RPC configuration outside runtime application containers.

 The deployed manager addresses are synced to the backend registry so the application can resolve the active manager per chain.
+Platform billing deploys write two registry records, PlatformTierManager and PlatformStorageManager, and the deploy workflow verifies both with a read-back request before it succeeds.